 If you studied Latin in high school, you’d know that all “cardioid” means is “heart-shaped.”
 That describes the basic shape of this type of microphone’s pickup pattern.

 This type of microphone is good at capturing a sound that’s generally in front of the recording element, but it can be at an off-angle and still be fine.
-This is probably the most common type of pickup pattern for consumer microphones, as it is very forgiving on the user for its placement, while also preventing unwanted sounds from behind the mic from showing up in your recordings.
+This is one of the most common pickup patterns, often used in consumer microphones, as it is very forgiving on the user for its placement while also preventing unwanted sounds from behind the mic from showing up in your recordings.

 What is a Hypercardioid, or Unidirectional polar pattern?